Olirica/Azure-pro/README-FASTFINALS.md

 - Keep phrase hints up to date for each event (the loader now guarantees that “session” is always in the list to fight the “recession” mishear).
 - Raise `FASTFINALS_STABLE_K` to 4–5 if you expect noisier rooms or highly accented speakers; lower to 2 for very crisp audio once you trust the pipeline.
 - Leave `FASTFINALS_MIN_STABLE_MS` at 600 ms unless you have short, punchy scripts—dropping it further will increase the chance of committing the wrong word.
+- Adjust `FASTFINALS_PUNCT_STABLE_MS` (default 350 ms) if you need prefixes to snap even faster on obvious punctuation, or increase it for speakers who pause mid-sentence.

 ## Testing checklist